berkealgul/NeuralEvolution-Self-Driving/README.md

 #### Main simulation

-Aside of already generated maps you can also create your own custom maps.
+Aside of already generated maps you can also create and edit your own custom maps.
 In order to do that you can run "MapTools/MapMain.py" file.
 With that editor you can place walls, determine start/finish point and adding checkpoints.
+The map is going to saved when you exit the application

-Maps you created are saved in "MapTools/mapData.json" file, dont forget to extract that
+Maps you created are saved in "MapTools/mapData.json" file, dont forget to extract that file